Regular price $9.95 CAD

 In this sweetly funny picture book, a tiny mouse, Chico Canta, saves his entire family from the clever kitten, Little Gato-Gato, when he uses his quick wits and ability to speak another language.

-Mrs. Canta has her hands full trying to keep track of all her children, especially Chico Canta.
+Mrs. Canta lives with her family in an old theatre, and she has her hands full trying to keep track of her twelve children—especially Chico Canta, the youngest, tiniest, and most mischievous of the mice.
 She is always telling them, “Hurry!
 Hurry! ¡Pronto! ¡Pronto!”
-She speaks many languages — not only English, Spanish and Italian, but Spider, Cricket and Moth, as well.
-And she encourages her children to develop their own language skills.
-“Bilingual, bravo!” she is always telling them.
+She speaks many languages, and she encourages her children to learn more, too.
+“Bilingual, bravo!”

 Amelia Lau Carling